Danjumajamiu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror-permissions is a script that sets the mode of the file hello the same as olleh’s mode, 11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others, 12-directory-permission is a script that creates a directory called my-dir with permissions 751 in the working directory,
+10-mirror-permissions is a script that sets the mode of the file hello the same as olleh’s mode, 11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others, 12-directory-permission is a script that creates a directory called my-dir with permissions 751 in the working directory, 13-change-group is a script that changes the group owner to school for the file hello,